gitvern/.github/profile/README.md

 - Hardening and test suites
 - Refactoring for production and complete documentation
 - Optional Multisig approval for extra security
-- More statistics and improve dashboard UX/UI
+- Maintenance
-- ...
+- New features...

 ## Sponsors welcome